-BCP 14 is a short document, and should be read by everyone who is reading or writing IETF standards.
+BCP 14 is a short document, and it should be read by everyone who is reading or writing IETF standards.
 Although the definitions of "must" and "must not" are fairly clear, the definitions of "should" and "should not" cause a great deal of discussion in many WGs.
-When reviewing an Internet Draft, the question is often raised, "should that sentence have a MUST or a SHOULD in it?"
+When reviewing an Internet Draft, the question is often raised, "Should that sentence have a MUST or a SHOULD in it?"
 This is, indeed, a very good question, because specifications shouldn't have gratuitous MUSTs, but also should not have SHOULDs where a MUST is needed for interoperability.
 This goes to the crux of the question of overspecifying and under-specifying requirements in standards.

-6.4.2 Normative References in Standards
+8.4.2.
+Normative References in Standards

-One aspect of writing IETF standards that trips up many novices (and quite a few long-time IETF folk) is the rule about how to make "normative references" to non-IETF documents or to other RFCs in a standard.
+One aspect of writing IETF standards that trips up many novices (and quite a few long-time IETF folks) is the rule about how to make "normative references" to non-IETF documents or to other RFCs in a standard.
 A normative reference is a reference to a document that must be followed in order to implement the standard.
-A non-normative reference is one that is helpful to an implementor but is not needed.
-As we noted above, a "MUST" specification would certainly be normative, so any reference needed to implement the "MUST" would be normative.
-A "SHOULD" or "MAY" specification is not necessarily normative, but it could be normative based on what is being required.
-There is definitely room for debate here!
+A non-normative reference (sometimes called an "informative reference") is one that is helpful to an implementor but is not needed.

 An IETF standard may make a normative reference to any other standards-track RFC that is at the same standards level or higher, or to any "open standard" that has been developed outside the IETF.
-The "same level or higher" rule means that before a standard can move from Proposed to Draft, all of the RFCs for which there is a normative reference must also be at Draft or Internet Standard.
-This rule gives implementors assurance that everything in a Draft Standard or Internet Standard is quite stable, even the things referenced outside the standard.
-This can also delay the publication of the Draft or Internet Standard by many months (sometimes even years) while the other documents catch up.
+The "same level or higher" rule means that before a standard can move from Proposed to Draft, all of the RFCs for which there is a normative reference must also be at Draft or Internet standard.
+This rule gives implementors assurance that everything in a Draft standard or Internet standard is quite stable, even the things referenced outside the standard.
+This can also delay the publication of the Draft or Internet standard by many months (sometimes even years) while the other documents catch up.

-There is no hard and fast rule about what is an "open standard," but generally this means a stable standard that anyone can get a copy of (although they might have to pay for it) and that was made by a generally recognized standards group.
+There is no hard-and-fast rule about what is an "open standard", but generally this means a stable standard that anyone can get a copy of (although they might have to pay for it) and that was made by a generally recognized standards group.
 If the external standard changes, you have to reference the particular instantiation of that standard in your specification, as with a designation of the date of the standard.
 Some external standards bodies don't make old standards available, which is a problem for IETF standards that need to be used in the future.
 When in doubt, a draft author should ask the WG chair or appropriate Area Director if a particular external standard can be used in an IETF standard.

-6.4.3 IANA Considerations
+8.4.3.
+IANA Considerations

 More and more IETF standards require the registration of various protocol parameters, such as named options in the protocol.
-As we noted in Section 1.2.4, the main registry for all IETF standards has long been IANA.
+As we noted in Section 3.2.4, the main registry for all IETF standards has long been IANA.
 Because of the large and diverse kinds of registries that standards require, IANA needs to have specific information about how to register parameters, what not to register, who (if anyone) will decide what is to be registered, and so on.

-Anyone writing an Internet standard that may need an IANA registry needs to read BCP 26, "Guidelines for Writing an IANA Considerations Section in RFCs," which describes how RFC authors should properly ask for IANA to start or take over a registry.
+Anyone writing an Internet standard that may need a new IANA registry or new values in a current IANA registry needs to read [BCP26], "Guidelines for Writing an IANA Considerations Section in RFCs", which describes how RFC authors should properly ask for IANA to start or take over a registry.
 IANA also maintains registries that were started long before BCP 26 was produced.

-6.4.4 Security Considerations
+8.4.4.
+Security Considerations